Skip to contents

 FrEDI Regions

-FrEDI currently estimates climate-driven impacts that occur within the physical borders of 7 distinct regions within the contiguous United States (CONUS) (see Figure 1).
-These regions (Southeast, Southern Plains, Southwest, Northwest, Northern Plains, Midwest, Northeast) correspond to those in the 4th National Climate Assessment.
+FrEDI currently estimates climate-driven impacts that occur within the physical borders of 48 states plus the District of Columbia within the contiguous United States (CONUS).
+These states can be aggregated in regions (Southeast, Southern Plains, Southwest, Northwest, Northern Plains, Midwest, Northeast; see Figure 1), which correspond to those in the 4th National Climate Assessment.

 FrEDI Impact Sectors & Units